Z-omo/website/_posts/2019-09-14-javascript-testing-with-ava.md

 });
 {% endhighlight %}

-We need to import AVA as ‘test’ and our example module file as ‘module’.
-We also have two tests defined and if we now run AVA again on the command line, we should see:
+We are importing AVA as ‘test’ and our example module file as ‘module’.
+We also have two tests defined and if we now run AVA again on the command line - we should see:

 {% highlight cli %}
 npm test